Fenrir200678/ExtraHotkeys/README.md

 # ExtraHotkeys
-A mod for Cities: Skylines 2 that adds extra hotkeys to the game that should have been there in the first place.
+A mod for Cities: Skylines 2 that adds extra hotkeys and quality of life improvements to the game that should have been there in the first place.

-## Changelog
+## Changelog+
+- **v1.0.0** - Added scrollwheel support for various quality of life improvements like controlling the road elevation, brush size and -strength in the terrain tool, etc.
 - **v0.2.0** - Added hotkeys for tool modes and snapping options.
 - **v0.1.0** - Initial release.